KristerV/passwordless-pouchstore/README.md

 This module provides token storage for [Passwordless](https://github.com/florianheinemann/passwordless), a node.js module for express that allows website authentication without password using verification through email or other means.
 Visit the project's website https://passwordless.net for more details.

-Tokens are stored in a PouchDB (or CouchDB) database and are hashed and salted using [bcrypt](https://github.com/ncb000gt/node.bcrypt.js/).
+Tokens are stored in a PouchDB (or CouchDB) database and are hashed and salted using [bcrypt.js](https://www.npmjs.com/package/bcryptjs).

 ## Usage

 First, install the module:

-`$ npm install passwordless-pouchstore --save`
+`$ npm install passwordless-pouchstore-bcryptjs --save`

 Afterwards, follow the guide for [Passwordless](https://github.com/florianheinemann/passwordless).
 A typical implementation may look like this: